Ja0se/virtual-fitting/README.md

 We found Up, Bottom, Dress

-If you read code you can find Outer is Dress

 If you want using code, you need to decompress zip file in trained_checkpoint folder

 ## u2net